BRC vs CMMI

 What It Is

-Capability Maturity Model Integration (CMMI) is a globally recognized process improvement framework for enhancing organizational performance in development, services, and acquisition.
+Capability Maturity Model Integration (CMMI) is a globally recognized process improvement framework for enhancing organizational performance in development, services, data management, and acquisition.
 Its primary purpose is to institutionalize repeatable processes, making delivery predictable and measurable through maturity progression.
 CMMI employs a staged or continuous representation approach, focusing on practice areas and institutionalization.

 Key Components

-- 4 Category Areas (Doing, Managing, Enabling, Improving) with 12 Capability Areas and 25 Practice Areas in v2.0.
+- Capability Areas (Doing, Managing, Enabling, Improving) and Practice Areas in the current version (V3.0).

 - Maturity Levels 0-5 (Incomplete to Optimizing) and Capability Levels 0-3 per area.